Honda CJ series

-One of the short-lived lines of Honda motorcycles is the CJ Series, which was an offshoot of the short-lived CB360.
+One of the short-lived lines of Honda motorcycle is the CJ Series, which was an offshoot of the short-lived CB360.
 The CJ series motorbikes have inline engines, of a nominal 360cc capacity.

 CJ360T

 The Honda CJ360T was a twin cylinder four-stroke motorcycle produced from 1976 to 1977.
 Evolving from the successful CB360 Twin.
 The CJ360T was a less expensive version of the CB360, with a five-speed gearbox (instead of six on the CB), front drum brake rather than disc brake, a 2-into-1 exhaust and was kick-start only (the CB had electric and kick start).
 The 360 engine was tuned for broad range torque.

 The model had a short manufacturing life from 1976 to 1977 and did not gain market success.
 The poor acceptance resulted from several factors including: